NorthStar/book/machine_translation/README.en.md

 </p>

 Generally speaking, sequences with short distance dependencies will have an active reset gate while sequences with long distance dependency will have an active update date.
-In addition, Chung et al.\[[3](#References)\] have empirically shown that although GRU has less parameters, it has similar performance to LSTM on several different tasks.
+In addition, Chung et al.\[[3](#References)\] have empirically shown that although GRU has fewer parameters, it has similar accuracy to LSTM on several different tasks.

 ### Bi-directional Recurrent Neural Network

-We already introduced an instance of bi-directional RNN in the [Semantic Role Labeling](https://github.com/PaddlePaddle/book/blob/develop/label_semantic_roles/README.md) chapter.
-Here we present another bi-directional RNN model with a different architecture proposed by Bengio et al. in \[[2](#References),[4](#References)\].
-This model takes a sequence as input and outputs a fixed dimensional feature vector at each step, encoding the context information at the corresponding time step.
+A prior chapter, [Semantic Role Labeling](https://github.com/PaddlePaddle/book/blob/develop/label_semantic_roles/README.md), introduces an instance of bi-directional RNN.
+Here we present another bi-directional RNN model with a different architecture, originally proposed by Bengio et al.\[[2](#References),[4](#References)\].
+This model takes a sequence as input and, at each step, outputs a feature vector of fixed-dimension.
+The feature vectors encode the contextual information at the corresponding time step.

 Specifically, this bi-directional RNN processes the input sequence in the original and reverse order respectively, and then concatenates the output feature vectors at each time step as the final output.
 Thus the output node at each time step contains information from the past and future as context.
 The figure below shows an unrolled bi-directional RNN.
 This network contains a forward RNN and backward RNN with six weight matrices: weight matrices from input to forward hidden layer and backward hidden ($W_1, W_3$), weight matrices from hidden to itself ($W_2, W_5$), matrices from forward hidden and backward hidden to output layer ($W_4, W_6$).
 Note that there are no connections between forward hidden and backward hidden layers.